neondatabase/website/content/docs/extensions/neon.md

   file_cache_hit_ratio = (file_cache_hits / (file_cache_hits + file_cache_misses)) * 100
   ```

   For OLTP workloads, you should aim for a cache hit ratio of 99% or better.
 However, the ideal cache hit ratio depends on your specific workload and data access patterns.
 In some cases, a slightly lower ratio might still be acceptable, especially if the workload involves a lot of sequential scanning of large tables where caching might be less effective.
+If you find that your cache hit ration is quite low, your working set may not be fully or adequately in memory.
+In this case, consider using a larger compute with more memory.
+Please keep in mind that the statistics are for the entire compute, not specific databases or tables.

 ### Using the neon_stat_file_cache view